pasqua1e/f5-automation-labs/docs/class1/module4/lab1.rst

        }
    }

-1. Using Postman, use the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ.
+1. Using Postman, use the **BIG-IQ AS3 Declaration** call in order to create the service on the BIG-IP through BIG-IQ.
-Copy/Paste the above AS3 declaration from the validator to the declaration body into Postman:
+Copy/Paste the above AS3 declaration into the declaration body of Postman:

    POST https://10.1.1.4/mgmt/shared/appsvcs/declare?async=true

    This will give you an ID which you can query using the **BIG-IQ Check AS3 Deployment Task**

-2. Use the **BIG-IQ Check AS3 Deployment Task** and **BIG-IQ Check AS3 Deployment** collections to ensure that the AS3 deployment is successfull without errors:
+2. Use the **BIG-IQ Check AS3 Deployment Task** and **BIG-IQ Check AS3 Deployment** calls to ensure that the AS3 deployment is successfull without errors:

    GET https://10.1.1.4/mgmt/shared/appsvcs/task/<id>